luisalvarez362/Wokwi_test0/docs/info.md

 Explain how your project works
 This is only a test
+I only testing the proyect
+input is a test
+output is a test

 ## How to test

 Explain how to use your project
 It only a test...
+We need to test
+we dont need hardware

 ## External hardware